 Course Type: Board Developed Course Course Code: FDT

-course rype. course coue.

-Units: 2 ATAR Category: Α
+Units: 2

--

-Exclusions: NIL Prerequisites: NIL

-Course Descript ion:
+Evelusions NIII Proroquisitos: NIII

-addressed with - e of food technology.
-Food handling is racteristics and functional properties of
+The Food Technology syllabus provides students with a broad knowledge of food technology.
+Food handling is addressed with emphasis on ensuring safety and managing the sensory characteristics and functional properties of food to produce a quality product.

-explored.
-The st Production and ructure of the Australian food industry y is outlined and the ope I their impact evaluated ocial and economic future of Australia is rations of one organisation investigated. .
-The activities that support food product food product.
+The role of nutrition in contributing to the health of the individual and the social and economic future of Australia is explored.
+The structure of the Australian food industry is outlined and the operations of one organisation investigated.
+Production and processing practices are examined and their impact evaluated.
+The activities that support food product development are identified and the process applied in the development of a food product.

-informed respo - to consumption contin knowledge enables students to make uum and exert an influence on future reers.
+Contemporary nutrition issues are raised, investigated and debated.
+This knowledge enables students to make informed responses to changes in the production to consumption continuum and exert an influence on future developments in the food industry as educated citizens and in their future careers.

-The Preliminary Course
+The Preliminary Course covers the topics:

-The Preliminary Course covers the topics: Food Availability and Selection Food Quality Nutrition
+- Food Availability and Selection

+- Food Quality

+- Nutrition

-The HSC Course
+The HSC Course covers the topics:

+- The Australian Food Industry

+- Food Manufacture

-The HSC Course covers the topics: • The Australian Food Industry • Food Manufacture • Food Product Development • Contemporary Food Issues in Nutrition
+- Food Product Development

+- Contemporary Food Issues in Nutrition
-Assessment:

 Students will complete a combination of tasks that include; industry research reports, practical tasks and formal exams.

-Relevance to Er nployment or Further Study:

 This subject develops students with knowledge, understanding and skills that form a valuable foundation for a range of courses at university and other tertiary institutions, in areas such; Diet and Nutrition, Food Science, Quality manager, Scientific laboratory technician amongst many more.

-Course Contact: Mr Skelton (Head Teacher TAS)